shermozle/SnowCannon/README.md

 When deploying node.js apps to production, it is [generally recommended] [node-js-deployment] that you additionally setup:

-1. A **service wrapper** - e.g. [Forever] [forever] or [Upstart] [upstart].
-A service wrapper runs a service in a separate process, starts it if the server reboots and restart the service if it dies
+1. A **service wrapper** - e.g. [Upstart] [upstart] or [Forever] [forever].
+A service wrapper runs SnowCannon in a separate process and restarts SnowCannon if it dies
 2. A **process monitor** - e.g. [Monit] [monit] or [God] [god].
 A utility for monitoring and managing processes; use it to send a simple HTTP request to SnowCannon and restart SnowCannon if it does not respond

-Setting up a service wrapper and process monitor is out of scope of this README; however the SnowPlow team have included instructions on setting up **Forever** and **Monit** as part of their [SnowCannon Setup Guide] [snowcannon-setup-guide].
+Setting up a service wrapper and process monitor is out of scope of this README; however the SnowPlow team have included instructions on setting up **Upstart** and **Monit** as part of their [SnowCannon Setup Guide] [snowcannon-setup-guide].
+Default Upstart and Monit configuration files can be found here:

+    etc/monit/monit.conf
+    etc/upstart/snowcannon.conf

 ## Roadmap